The legal documents you need for your EMI share option scheme

 Further to this, in busy periods the employees who take unlimited leave often leave those who do not under a large amount of pressure to meet deadlines and complete projects while understaffed, so while some workers are taking excessive holidays others have to do excessive work.
 Again, the opposite of the lifestyle balance it was aimed at achieving.

-Coupled with the fact that many will have accrued savings if they were lucky enough to be still working but will have also been spending minimally, it will lead to a sudden surge in the number of employees leaving work to head off to a tropical holiday destination to unwind and make up the lost time.
+If the business has gone through a particularly busy period where it needed all hands on deck, once that’s ended there can be a surge in employees heading off to a tropical holiday to unwind and make up the lost time.
 This poses difficulties even for companies which have limited holiday allowances, but will hit companies with unlimited allowances hardest because employees will take a large amount of holiday to compensate for the previous months, thus leaving the company understaffed for long at a time where the company was planning to accelerate activity to retain market share as economies wake up again.

 Under a limited holiday allowance, when an employee leaves the company voluntarily or is dismissed, they have to be paid for their untaken holiday days.
 This payment is impossible to quantify if there was no stated number of holiday days to reference against and compare with the number of days taken off.
 As such, workers are at a loss and cannot be paid for unused holidays, even if they sacrificed those holidays specifically to be more productive within the company and so deserve compensation.

-Workers will have to be dismissed or furloughed in even greater numbers.
+Workers will have to be dismissed in even greater numbers.

-Many companies during this period will unfortunately have to let employees go or furlough them.
-While furlough leave is an entirely new concept to employment law in the UK it seems likely that the 5.6 weeks leave under the Working Time Regulations 1998 would continue to accrue during furlough leave.
+Many companies during this period will unfortunately have to let employees go.
 As such under an unlimited holiday allowance the problem identified above concerning not being able to quantify untaken employee holiday and pay compensation for it at termination becomes even more drastic when it will affect a large number of employees due to diminished economic activity.

 The larger cultural change oriented towards telling employees that they are trusted to perform their job in the way they see fit and that they are valued based on their outputs rather than their physical presence is a very welcome trend, but it should not be brought in by means of counterproductive solutions such as contractual unlimited holiday allowance.
 The nice halfway house is to adopt the statutory minimum in the employment contract and then let your team know that if they need more paid time away you’ll consider this on a case by case basis.